redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 Failures here usually point to an incomplete Checklist item.
 Please login to connect.redhat.com and complete all the items listed under the Project publishing checklist.

 ## <a id="merge-pr"></a>merge-pr
-Failures at this step are uncommon.
-If you do experience a failure or error at this step, contact Red Hat Support.
+Failure at this step may happen if the pull request is a draft, convert the draft to a pull request and then retry.
+If this problem persists at this step, contact Red Hat Support.

 ## <a id="verify-project-distribution"></a>verify-project-distribution
 Failures in this step suggest a mismatch between the destination catalog (e.g "Red Hat Certified", "Red Hat Marketplace") selected during project setup on connect.redhat.com and your pull request's GitHub repository.